 GIF 1 was launched in 1992 and sold for R 50 per book.
 Artists who contributed include Kendall Geers, David Koloane, Brett Murray, Durant Sihlali and Minette Vari.

-GIF 3 has taken a little longer to arrive....
-2015 sees twenty eight artists contributing.
-Artists include Kagiso Patrick Mautloa (who is the only artist to contribute work to all three GIFs), Claudette Schreuders, Hanneke Benadé, William Kentridge, Conrad Botes and Colbert Mashile.
+GIF 3 took a little longer to arrive....
+2015 saw twenty-eight artists contributing.
+Artists include Kagiso Patrick Mautloa (who is the only artist to contribute work to three GIFs), Claudette Schreuders, Hanneke Benadé, William Kentridge, Conrad Botes and Colbert Mashile.

-All three GIFs have been bought by The Smithsonian in Washington.
+All of the GIF books have been bought by The Smithsonian in Washington.

 The cost of GIF 3 was R 5 500, we limited the book to one book per customer and the edition is sold out.

 Please take a look at the following youtube clips to see what the book looks like:

 At the bottom of this page are links to all of the books produced at The Artists' Press.